 i) No cards will be shown to U10 players.
 However; for offenses that are considered serious the referee can instruct the coach to temporarily remove the player from the field of play to instruct the player on game conduct.
 The team will not play shorthanded.

-ii) Red Card - U12 players receiving a Red Card not as a result of 2
+Red Card - U12 players receiving a Red Card not as a result of 2 yellow cards

-yellow cards will sit in the box for 5 Minutes Stop-Time then proceed to their
+will sit in the box for 5 Minutes Stop-Time then proceed to their team bench

 iii) Yellow Card - U12 players receiving a Yellow Card will sit in the box for 2 Minutes Stop-Time.
 Players receiving a second caution (Yellow Card) in the same game will sit in the box for 2 minutes then proceed to their team bench where they will remain for the duration of the game.